Labour and Birth

 A key part of planning for your baby is deciding where you want to give birth.
 In British Columbia, women and their partners can choose to have their baby in a hospital or at home.
 For more information on deciding where to give birth, talk to your health care provider.

 Pack your bag for the hospital or prepare yourself for a home birth (check with your midwife).
-Think about how you are going to get to the hospital, and who will take care of your other children or pets when you are away.
+Consider:

 Preterm labour is when you have regular contractions and you are 20 to 37 weeks pregnant.
 Regular contractions are 4 or more in 20 minutes or about 8 or more in 1 hour.
-You may also be having preterm labour if you have leaking or gushing of fluid from your vagina, pain that feels like menstrual cramps, a feeling of pressure in your pelvis or lower belly, back ache, or a generally not feeling well.
+You may also be having preterm labour if you have:

-If you think you may be in labour, contact your health care provider right away, and go to the hospital to be checked.
+If you think you may be in labour, contact your health care provider.
+Then, go to the hospital to be checked.
 This can make a big difference to your baby’s health